 The course materials (lectures, assignments, feedback of the assignments etc) are available on Canvas, our digital learning environment.
 The documents will remain available on Canvas for at least one year.

-To be able to do the computer practicals of this course you will need:
+In order to do the computer practicals, you will need:

-1. R and R studio, R and R studio can be downloaded for free from the internet. https://cran.r-project.org/
+1. R and R studio.
+R and R studio can be downloaded for free at https://cran.r-project.org/

 Missing data in R and SPSS https://bookdown.org/mwheymans/BookMI/

 Introduction in R: https://bookdown.org/introrbook/intro2r/